 How I Formulated Our Before and After Bitters

 I have a personal affinity for digestive bitters because my body craves them, and my digestion behaves better when I take them.
-I’ve developed the Before Meal Digestive Bitter and After Meal Digestive Bitters to create a special experience for you.
+I’ve developed the Before Meal Digestive Bitter and After Meal Liver & Digestive Bitters to create a special experience for you.

 The Before Meal Bitters warm up your digestion, preparing it for receiving food and extracting maximum nutrition from it.
 It contains bitter and warming herbs such as gentian, schisandra, angelica, ginger, rosemary, meadowsweet, and cloves.
 Creating heat in the digestion is essential–this is why patients of Traditional Chinese Medicine are always advised not to drink iced drinks before or with a meal, as you are shutting your digestion down.

-The After Meal Digestive Bitters were developed to feel like having a tiny dessert.
+The After Meal Bitters were developed to feel like having a tiny dessert.
 It feels slightly sweet, licorice-y, and calming to the digestive system.
 This formula contains burdock root, chamomile, angelica, anise, andrographis, catnip, and fennel.

 They Taste Better Than Other Bitters…

 The digestive bitters you have tried might have been so intense (from the alcohol and the bitter herbs) that you are now reluctant to try them again.
-Luckily, we spent months formulating our Before and After Digestive Bitters to create a well-rounded flavor.
+Luckily, we spent months formulating our Before and After Liver & Digestive Bitters to create a well-rounded flavor.

 By including some glycerin, we were able to balance the bitter herbs with a subtle sweetness, making them a pleasure to indulge in before and after every meal.
 You may fall in love with them even more after experiencing less stomach pain, less bloating, less heartburn, more regular bowel movements, fewer food sensitivities, lower inflammation, and more energy.